DrAShabut/AndroidDev/session-3.md

 The main points are as follow:
 - Create a variable from the type Button to access the button view you put in the main layout.
 - Access the button view in onCreate method using the R java class and the button id.
-- Create onClick event for the button view in the main layout and add the corresponding method in the java code as we did in previous sessions.
+- Create an onClick event called 'linkNextActivity' for the button view in the main layout and add the corresponding method in the java code as we did in previous sessions.
 - Add the code as below.